notjebb/tip-bot/readme.md

 Then attach your shell to the tipbot docker container.
 In vscode in the docker extension right click the tip-bot container and select attach shell.
 Otherwise run

   `docker exec -it tipbot /bin/bash`

+ To stop runing the docker containers run:

+   `docker-compose down`

 ## Usage